nigelcharman/ombfw-videos/script/source.md

 [https://www.inaturalist.org/projects/weed-management-aotearoa-nz](https://www.inaturalist.org/projects/weed-management-aotearoa-nz)
 ```

-You'll also need to be a member of the "Weed Management Aotearoa NZ" project on iNaturalist, if you're not already.
+You'll also need to be a member of the "Weed Management Aotearoa NZ" project on iNaturalist if you're not already.

 Open the URL shown above (which is also in the description below), then click on "Yes, I want to join".